moll/js-must/doc/API.md

 - `RegExp` objects are compared by their pattern and flags.
 - `Date` objects are compared by their value.
 - `Array` objects are compared recursively.
 - Plain objects (not class instances) are compared recursively.
+  They're those whose prototype's `constructor` property is `Object` — e.g. literals `{}`, but not `new MyClass`.
+- Instances of the same class with a `valueOf` function are compared by its output.

 **Does not coerce types** so **mismatching types fail**.
 Inherited enumerable properties are also taken into account.